+- (1) Type of program.

+- (2) Hours of service.

+- (3) Ages of children served.

+- 21 (4) Fees and eligibility for services.

+- (5) Significant program information.

-- 2 if there is no requirement that the facility be licensed.
-The referral - 3 process shall afford parents maximum access to all referral - 4 information.
-This access shall include, but is not limited to, - 5 telephone referrals to be made available for at least 30 hours per 6 - week as part of a full week of operation.
-Every effort shall be made - 7 to reach all parents within the defined geographic area, including, - 8 but not limited to, any of the following: - (A) Toll-free telephone lines.
+- (b) (1) Establishment of a referral process that responds to parental need for information and that is provided with full recognition of the confidentiality rights of parents.
+Resource and referral programs shall make referrals to licensed child day care facilities.
+Referrals shall be made to unlicensed care facilities only if there is no requirement that the facility be licensed.
+The referral process shall afford parents maximum access to all referral information.
+This access shall include, but is not limited to, telephone referrals to be made available for at least 30 hours per week as part of a full week of operation.
+Every effort shall be made to reach all parents within the defined geographic area, including, but not limited to, any of the following:

+- (A) Toll-free telephone lines.

+- 36 (B) Office space convenient to parents and providers.

+- 37 (C) Referrals in languages which are spoken in the community.

+- 38 Each resource and referral program shall publicize its services

+- 39 through all available media sources, agencies, and other appropriate

+- 40 methods.

-- (B) Office space convenient to parents and providers. - (C) Referrals in languages which are spoken in the community.
-Each resource and referral program shall publicize its services through all available media sources, agencies, and other appropriate methods. - (2) (A) Provision of information to any person who requests a referral of his or her right to view the licensing information of a licensed child day care facility required to be maintained at the facility pursuant to Section 1596.859 of the Health and Safety Code and to access any public files pertaining to the facility that are maintained by the State Department of Social Services Community Care Licensing Division. - (B) A written or oral advisement in substantially the following form will comply with the requirements of subparagraph (A):
+(2) (A) Provision of information to any person who requests a referral of his or her right to view the licensing information of a licensed child day care facility required to be maintained at the facility pursuant to Section 1596.859 of the Health and Safety Code and to access any public files pertaining to the facility that are maintained by the State Department of Social Services Community Care Licensing Division.

+(B) A written or oral advisement in substantially the following form will comply with the requirements of subparagraph (A):